 In line with the BOU and BBRC, we are following IOC taxonomy and species order.
 BOU recently published the 10th edition of the British List in IOC order and with full revised common and latin names.
 Details can be seen here https://onlinelibrary.wiley.com/doi/10.1111/ibi.13065.
 Taxonomy will be updated when relevant changes are published by subsequent IOC updates, which are published twice a year.

-There are over 400 species and sub-species on the list and we will be adding details gradually, when time allows.
-We would welcome constructive comments, including errors in the material provided; please contact one of the county recorders or use the contact form on the home page.
+There are over 400 species and sub-species on the list and we have now updated the list to include the text from the new Birds of Lincolnshire; expanded the text in some cases where available space in the book didn't allow more; begun adding 'Finder's reports' for those species occurring in the county for the first time, and also where there was a 'modern' record when a bird was recorded for the first time after a long absence.
+We would welcome constructive comments, including errors in the accounts; please contact the county recorder or use the contact form on the home page.
 Accounts have been prepared up to the year specified under the individual species.
 Note that all of the photographs are of birds in Lincolnshire, and are illustrative of birds in a county setting.
-Especially for older records when cameras were less capable and digiscoping hadn't been invented, some shots are what would be termed "record shots".
+For some of the older records especially, when cameras were less capable and digiscoping hadn't been invented, some shots are what would be termed "record shots".
 They are all solid Lincolnshire though!

 It is apparent that there are some species for which we have been unable to source photographs at the moment, historical records for instance, and other where it will always be difficult (e.g. seabirds).
 In due course, we will post a list of these in the eNewsletters we will be publishing regularly, hoping that some of these may come out of the woodwork.